-- Any concerns, referrals or allegations regarding staff, volunteers or visitors, should be made to the DSL or another member of the Safeguarding Team.
+- Any concerns, referrals or allegations regarding staff, including supply teachers, volunteers or visitors, should be made to the DSL or another member of the Safeguarding Team.
 All details for whistleblowing are in the policy and can be found here too. - Advice Line: NSPCC Whistleblowing Helpline: 0800 028 0285.